Reclaiming Strength: The Transformative Power of CBT for Trauma

 Relaxation techniques play a vital role in CBT for trauma, as they help individuals manage anxiety, stress, and other distressing emotions associated with the traumatic experience.
 These techniques aim to promote relaxation and calm the nervous system.

-Examples of relaxation techniques commonly used in CBT for trauma include deep breathing exercises, progressive muscle relaxation, guided imagery, and mindfulness meditation.
+Deep breathing exercises, progressive muscle relaxation, guided imagery, and mindfulness meditation are examples of relaxation techniques commonly used in CBT for trauma.
 These techniques help individuals regulate their emotions, reduce physiological arousal, and cultivate a sense of inner peace and safety.

 In the next section, we will discuss the benefits and limitations of CBT for trauma resolution, providing a well-rounded understanding of this therapeutic approach.